 |Goldfish Variety||Average Lifespan In A Tank||Average Lifespan In A Pond|

 The age ranges above are vastly different at the low and high end, caused by either poor or perfect living conditions.
 When in average water and living conditions, most healthy goldfish will live somewhere in the middle of these age ranges.

-I will also cover the average lifespan of some specific goldfish varieties, and finally, I will provide some easy tips to increase the lifespan of your goldfish.
+I also cover the average lifespan of some specific goldfish varieties, and finally, I provide some easy tips to increase the lifespan of your goldfish.